If there’s one thing that we get asked time and again when it comes to dog grooming, it’s how to use the FURminator.

-This deshedding tool is an incredibly popular and effective way to minimize your dog’s hair and stop them shedding all over your carpet and clothes.
+This deshedding tool is an incredibly popular and effective way to minimize your dog’s shedding and stop them leaving hair all over your carpet and clothes.

 What is the FURminator?

-As you might be able to guess from it’s whacky name, the FURminator is a device that helps thin out your dog’s hair – effectively exterminating all of their dead hair.
+As you might be able to guess from it’s whacky name, the FURminator (available here) is a device that helps thin out your dog’s hair – effectively exterminating all of their dead hair.

 As well as Siberian huskies and mini huskies, labs, retrievers and a host of equally furry dog breeds get a lot of use out of the FURminator.
 These tools claim to reduce shedding by up to 90%!

 While you can never stop your husky from shedding, you can easily remove the hairs from your dog’s undercoat that have already been shed from their skin.
 Sure, you could choose to comb it out, but nothing is as quick and effective at doing this as the FURminator.

 It will also dramatically reduce the opportunity for painful mats and tangles to form under the topcoat.